migtools/mig-controller/HACKING.md

 ---

-## Using Jaeger to looks at mig-controller performance and interactions
+## Using Jaeger to analyze mig-controller performance and interactions

 Since mig-controller is composed of ~10 sub-controllers and also relies on Velero, it's useful to get a high-level view of interaction between all of the controllers.
 Jaeger tracing provides this view.